abdullahshabir31/Tic-Tac-Toe-Game/README.md

 # 🎮 Tic Tac Toe Game

-A Clean and Responsive Two-Player Tic Tac Toe Game built using HTML, CSS, and JavaScript.
+A Clean and Responsive Two-Player **Tic Tac Toe Game** built using **HTML, CSS, and JavaScript**.
 Challenge a friend and enjoy the classic game in your browser!

 # ▶️ Play Game